BeeCrew/BeeMineAPI/README.md

 # Documentation ❤️
 If you need help getting started.
 Or you are stuck. you can go to our [documentation](https://github.com/BeeCrew/BeeMineAPI/tree/main/docs) for help.

+# Contribution! 🤝
+If you would like to help us with the project.
+You can contribute.
+Before doing so.
+Please read the [contributing.md](https://github.com/BeeCrew/BeeMineAPI/tree/main/contributing.md) file.

 # Examples 🆘
 If you don't know how to get started, you should check out some of our [examples](https://github.com/BeeCrew/BeeMineAPI/tree/main/examples) :)